Top Tips and Timeline for Jogging or Running after Breast Surgery – Taking Your New Breast Implants for a run

 Up to four weeks

-As you continue to recover, you may be able to continue gentle cardio exercises like cycling a stationary bike, or go for long walks, or jogs.
+As you continue to recover, you may be able to continue gentle cardio exercises like cycling a stationary bike, going for long walks, or jogging.
 During this period it is recommended that you attempt at only 50-60% of pre-op pace while you slowly rebuild your endurance.

 You should not get involved in any exercises that target muscles of the chest and those exercises that require upper body movements.